 - Readings and Handouts

 Yale Divinity School ensures that every student intern receives at least $4,000 per year as a stipend for Supervised Ministry.
 In addition to that amount, sites are encouraged to help the student with transportation expenses.
-If you are receiving financial aid from your site that is not reimbursement for travel, inform the Director of Supervised Ministries because it affects the amount of your stipend from Yale.
+If you are receiving financial aid from your site that is not reimbursement for travel, you must inform the Director of Supervised Ministries because it affects the amount of your stipend from Yale.